Editor’s Note: This article is reprinted from

 My colleague Jonathan Seff at Macworld.com talked to Apple and posted

-with more details about the Apple TV.
+this informative blog with more details about the Apple TV.

 As good as Apple TV is, I was still left thinking it could do more.
 For instance, it’s got an Internet connection and a hard drive, so why do I have to download a video or album to my PC, then have it sync to the Apple TV?
 Wouldn’t it be easier to cut out the middleman and have Apple TV connect directly to the iTunes Store?